 Before and during the main conference, there will be an additional training which will focus on learning restorative practices

 that can be used to strengthen human relationships between and among students, colleagues, and parents.
 Details of the offering, timing, and costs are provided in a separate attachment to the registration materials.
-You can register for this add-on training during the online conference registration and the deadline for registering for this workshop is February 28
+You can register for this add-on training during the online conference registration and the deadline for registering for this workshop has been extended to Friday, March 2

 in order to move forward with the offering.

 If you are a delegate, please note that the on-line schedule does not include information for the delegates meeting, which begins Saturday June 23 and closes at approximately 12:00pm on Monday, June 25